Emergency Care at White Plains Hospital

 - Negative pressure rooms for isolation of patients with serious infectious disease

 - The Donald J. Trump Resuscitation Area for treatment of the most critical cardiac care patients

 Pediatric Emergency Care

-Hospital emergency rooms can be especially frightening and intimidating to children.
-The new Kylie and Louis R. Cappelli Pediatric Emergency Center, inside the main Emergency Department, offers a caring and comfortable environment that is specially designed to reduce anxiety.
+Hospital emergency rooms can be especially frightening and intimidating for children.
+The Kylie and Louis R. Cappelli Pediatric Emergency Center, inside the main Emergency Department, offers a caring and comfortable environment that is specially designed to reduce anxiety.
 It includes rooms that are painted in child-friendly colors, all located near a dedicated nurses station.
 Age appropriate toys and activities, including three Wii stations, are also available to distract children during uncomfortable tests or procedures.

 "Time is muscle" when it comes to heart attack treatment.
 Quick intervention is necessary to prevent permanent damage to heart muscle and function.
-In the White Plains Hospital Emergency Department, patients who are diagnosed with symptoms that are strongly suggestive of a heart attack can be rushed upstairs to the Hospital's cardiac catheterization laboratory.
+In the White Plains Hospital Emergency Department, patients who are diagnosed with symptoms that are strongly suggestive of a heart attack can be rushed upstairs to one of the Hospital's two cardiac catheterization laboratories.
 There, a team of interventional cardiologists and nurses can perform an emergency angioplasty, a minimally invasive procedure which uses a catheter, balloons, and stents to re-open clogged coronary arteries.